ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 Asia which is run by Ministry Of Defense, India and has similar organizational structure as HMI, Darjeeling or JIM, Pahalgam.

-I arrived Uttarkashi on 12th September 2014, a day before the date of course commencement.
+I arrived at Uttarkashi on 12th September 2014, a day before the date of course commencement.
 An institute bus was waiting at Uttarkashi bus stand in the afternoon.
 After some name check at temporary reception made at Bhandari Hotel, Uttarkashi , a bus full of students left for the